Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Algorithm

-\begin{rem}[Solvability of the auxiliary variable] We briefly discuss the solvability of the cubic algebraic equation \eqref{eqn:cubic}.
-When the leading coefficient vanishes, i.e., $B^{n+1}=0$, we have $\bm u_2^{n+1} = 0$, which further implies $A^{n+1}=0$.
+We briefly discuss the solvability of the cubic algebraic equation \eqref{eqn:cubic}.
+When the leading coefficient vanishes, i.e., $B^{n+1}=0$, we have $\omega_2^{n+1} = 0$, which further implies $A^{n+1}=0$.
 In this case, \eqref{eqn:cubic} reduces to a linear polynomial with leading coefficient equal to $1$, and solvability is guaranteed.
 When $B^{n+1} > 0$, \eqref{eqn:cubic} is a non-degenerate cubic polynomial and hence admits at least one real root.